heptarch/heptarch.github.io/lab/bell.md

 software and the kind of science I'm describing is probably the sustained mental effort involved in the latter.
 I *hope* I'm being a chauvinist about this, because if I am, it means "open source science" is even more feasible than I thought!
+But I also think scientists have a habit of waiting for an institutional blessing before they start work.